Dog biking / Bikejoring

 The right gear choices reduce the risk of dangerous situations

-Different ways to bike with your dog
+Different ways to bike with dog

-Biking with the dog beside the bike
+Biking with dog alongside the bike

 + the dog is close and physically controllable